Md-Dipu/learning-c/README.md

 > Day 3

-Day three is for three topics loops, function, and libraries.
-Learning about basic loops like while-loop, do-while, and for-loop, break and continue, basics of function, and some useful standard libraries and their functions, basics of custom library are the main part of day three.
+Day three is for loops.
+The central part of day three is learning about basic loops like while-loop, do-while, and for-loop, nested loop with while and for, break and continue.

 - while-loop
 - do-while
 - for-loop
 - Nested loop
-- Basics of function
-- Standard libraries
-- Basics of custom library

 > Day 4

-Day four is for learning arrays and structure, use of typedef to define a custom type and pointer.
+Day four is for learning array and string.
+Declaring, initiation, and use of array and string are day five topics.

-- Arrays
+- 1D Arrays
-- Structure
-- typedef
+- 2D Arrays
-- Pointer
+- String

 > Day 5

+Day five is for function.
+How to declare and call a function, and use of parameters, return of function is the central part of day five.

+- What is a function?
+- Declaring and Calling
+- Parameters
+- return and void function

+> Day 6

-Day five is for problem-solving in c.
-The problems are very easy and simply suitable for beginners.
+Day six is for problem-solving in c.
+The problems are very easy and simple, suitable for beginners.

 - Reverse string
 - Transform string to uppercase and lowercase
+- Count vowel in the string
 - Sum all the numbers in an array
-- Sort array of number
+- Matching array of numbers
-- Count vowel in the string
-- Count total marks boys and girls from the list
+- Count total marks boys and girls
-- Count working days

-> Day 6

-Day six is for project one which is a two-player mood console game name tic tac tao.

-- Project 1: Tic tac tao (Game: 2 player mood)

 > Day 7

-Day seven and the final day is for project two which is a console application to register new students with their details.
-The project title is Student Register.
+Day saven is for project which is a two-player mood console game name tic tac tao.

-- Project 2: Student Register
+- Project: Tic tac tao (Game: 2 player mood)